EIvimeyCook/READMEBuilder/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](LICENSE.md)
 <!-- badges: end -->

-READMEBuilder is an R package providing an interactive Shiny app that guides researchers through documenting a whole project, **both the data and the code**, in a single high-quality `README.md` to support reproducible research.
-It also lets you re-open a README the app made earlier and keep editing it.
+READMEBuilder is an R package with an interactive Shiny app that turns a project folder into a single `README.md` documenting both **the data and the code**.

 Good documentation is what makes an analysis reproducible: not just what the data columns mean, but which scripts to run and in what order, and which package (and